heiher/natmap/README.md

 [![status](https://gitlab.com/hev/natmap/badges/master/pipeline.svg)](https://gitlab.com/hev/natmap/commits/master)

-The NATMap is used to establish a TCP mapping of public address to private address.
-On a full cone NAT(NAT-1), this allows any host to access internal services through public address.
-The transmission does not go through the NATMap on binding mode.
+This project is used to establish a TCP port mapping from ISP NAT public address to local private address.
+If all layers of NAT are full cones (NAT-1), any host can access internal services through the mapped public address.
+In bind mode, all traffic does not go through this program.

 ## How to Build